Lopalp/povlib/README.md

 Large demos should be uploaded directly to Google Cloud Storage.
 The `ParseDemoModal` component requests a signed upload URL from `/api/get-upload-url`, uploads the selected file and then calls `/api/parse-gcs-demo` to trigger the Cloud Run parser.
-Ensure the same environment variables are configured on the server so signed URLs can be generated.
+Make sure the server can authenticate with Google Cloud (via `GOOGLE_APPLICATION_CREDENTIALS`) so signed URLs can be generated.